A Handy Cook’s Guide to Different Types of Spices

 Not just for delicious desserts or baked goods, cinnamon is actually surprisingly good for you.
 It’s known to decrease blood sugar levels and is usually good for diabetics, specifically for this reason.
 It’s also an anti-inflammatory and loaded with antioxidants.
 When looking to add cinnamon to your diet, you won’t struggle to find a recipe that includes it.

-This hardworking spice works well in desserts, tea and even savoury dishes.
-Chai is laden with cinnamon and a wonderful way to warm yourself up this winter, try our White Chai Hot Chocolate and Vanilla Chai Smoothie recipe.
+This hardworking spice works well in desserts, tea, and even savoury dishes.
+Chai is laden with cinnamon and a wonderful way to warm yourself up this winter.
+We also love the hints of cinnamon in this Apple Crumble and Cumin & Cinnamon Spiced Dark Chocolate Truffles.

 Cassia Stick

 There is nothing wrong with cassia though, in fact, if you’re making a full-bodied, spicy dish, then whole cassia has better flavour and is more economical.
 Cassia’s flavour is more robust and untamed, and won’t be lost after a long cooking process.
-In this hearty dish of Oxtail with a Chocolate and Chai Sauce, you can very easily sub out the cinnamon quills for cassia.
+You can easily sub out the Chinese 5-spice or cinnamon for cassia quills in this Sticky Asian Pork Belly with ClemenGold Glaze or Chinese Braised Pork Belly in an Aromatic Broth.

 Paprika

 Paprika spice is the result of ground, dried red peppers or technically any of the capsicum family, including the hotter varieties of peppers.
 It adds a rich, fiery, pungent flavour to dishes.
 The smoked variety is just that, but using smoked peppers which are dried and ground.
-Paprika is incredibly good for you, so good that you could adding it to everything.
+Paprika is incredibly good for you, so good that you could add it to almost anything.

-Get this — one teaspoon of the spice contains 37% of the recommended daily intake of vitamin A, the vitamin responsible for good skin and eye health.
+Get this – one teaspoon of the spice contains 37% of the recommended daily intake of vitamin A, the vitamin responsible for good skin and eye health.
 It also contains lots of vitamin B and E, along with loads of iron.
-Kick start your smoked paprika love affair with the marinade for these Pineapple BBQ Ribs, or try a classic Spanish Seafood Paella.
+Kick start your smoked paprika love affair with the marinade for this Smoked Paprika Spatchcock Chicken, or it in this comforting Roasted Red Pepper & Tomato Soup.
 Definitely one of our favourite types of spices to cook with.

 Pink Peppercorns